py-paulo/aiogeoip/docs/response.rst

     .. attribute:: lon

-        It is the same as the "" field in the json response
+        It is the same as the "lon" field in the json response

     .. attribute:: timezone

-        It is the same as the "" field in the json response
+        It is the same as the "timezone" field in the json response

     .. attribute:: isp

-        It is the same as the "" field in the json response
+        It is the same as the "isp" field in the json response

     .. attribute:: org

-        It is the same as the "" field in the json response
+        It is the same as the "org" field in the json response

     .. attribute:: reverse

-        It is the same as the "" field in the json response.
+        It is the same as the "reverse" field in the json response.